VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 END
 ```

-Now we can run the container
+2. Run the Container

 ```sh
 docker run -p 8429:8429 -v ./vmagent:/vmagent docker.io/victoriametrics/vmagent -remoteWrite.tmpDataPath=/vmagent -promscrape.config=/vmagent/scrape.yml -remoteWrite.url=http://victoria-metrics-host:8428/api/v1/write
 ```

+3. Verify Scrape Job is working.

 If you don't see errors in the command line after 30 seconds check VMUI to confirm data is flowing from `vmagent` to victoriametrics by going to `http://victoria-metrics-host:8428/vmui`.
 Then type `{job="vmagent_quickstart"}` and press the `execute query` button and if everything is working you see some metrics.
+If you are not using VictoriaMetrics you can run the query `{job="vmagent_quickstart"}` in the explore page of Grafana or in Promethues UI.